August 1, 2025, 1:38 pm | Read time: 2 minutes

 When old hardware no longer receives updates, it becomes a security risk.
 That’s why even the FBI is now warning about Linksys routers.

-Numerous modern devices today can establish an internet connection, allowing them not only to gain new functions but also to receive important security updates.
+Many modern devices today can connect to the internet and not only receive new features but also important security updates.
 Anything connected is constantly at risk of being attacked by cybercriminals.
-If such updates eventually stop, it becomes risky.
+If such updates eventually stop, it becomes problematic.
 This applies to laptops, smartphones, and routers.
-Many Linksys routers are now affected by this, prompting even the FBI to issue a warning.
+Numerous Linksys routers are now affected, prompting the FBI to issue a warning.

 Router Protection Is Often Neglected by Users

-While it’s easier to keep track of important security updates on smartphones (such as through automatic updates that interrupt usage anyway), the situation is different for routers.
-Manufacturers typically provide regular updates for current models.
-However, their installation often occurs in the background—many users may not even be aware if their device still receives updates or not.
+While it’s easier to keep track of important security updates on smartphones (such as through automatic updates that interrupt usage), it’s different with routers.
+Manufacturers generally provide regular updates for current models.
+However, their installation often occurs in the background, and many users may not be aware whether their device is still receiving them.

 This situation poses a significant risk that criminals can exploit.
 According to the FBI, several older Linksys routers are particularly vulnerable due to a lack of updates.
-Moreover, there is reportedly malware circulating that is router-based and therefore not detected by any antivirus software.
+Additionally, there is reportedly malware circulating that is router-based and therefore not detected by antivirus software.

 If you have one of the following routers, you should act quickly: